Mitch4sho/Pig-game/README.md

 # Pig-game

-Used this template from a course to learn more JavaScript, Html and CSS files were include in this repo
+Used this template from a course to learn more JavaScript.
+Html and CSS files were include in this repo

 GAME RULES: